 BEOLED (bottom-emission OLED)

 The main disadvantage of the bottom-emission structure is that light has to pass through the pixel control circuit (the TFT matrix in the case of an AMOLED) that cannot be fully transparent.
-This implies a lower quantity of light that can actually get out of the device.
+This implies a lower amount of light that can actually get out of the device.
 It is in this context that the top-emission structure emerged, to compensate for this drawback.

 TEOLED (top-emission OLED)

 In this structure, light is emitted from the emissive layer towards the cathode, it must therefore be transparent.
 Conversely, the anode must be reflective to redirect light towards the cathode.
 ITO is not a great fit for the cathode material due to technical constraints during the material deposition, and preferably a thin-film silver or magnesium-silver alloys is used.
-The cathode is however semi-transparent rather than transparent (some part of the incident rays are transmitted by the material and another part is reflected) which is not a problem if the material have great transmittance and conductivity.
+The cathode is however semi-transparent rather than transparent (some part of the incident rays are transmitted by the material and another part is reflected) which is not a problem if the material has great transmittance and conductivity.

 Transparent OLED